Vinnie Pasquantino Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in the league.
+- The pitching staff for the Twins has a collective 10 K/9, the first-best in the league.

-- The Twins have a 3.52 team ERA that ranks seventh among all league pitching staffs.
+- The Twins' 3.43 team ERA ranks sixth among all league pitching staffs.

-- Twins pitchers combine to give up 25 home runs (one per game), the ninth-fewest in baseball.
+- Twins pitchers combine to give up 26 total home runs at a rate of one per game (to rank 11th in baseball).

-- Mahle makes the start for the Twins, his fifth of the season.
-He is 1-2 with a 3.32 ERA and 22 strikeouts through 21 2/3 innings pitched.
+- Lopez (1-2) gets the starting nod for the Twins in his sixth start of the season.
+He has a 3.00 ERA in 30 2/3 innings pitched, with 39 strikeouts.

-- In his most recent appearance -- in relief on Wednesday -- the righty tossed 2/3 innings against the New York Yankees while surrendering hits.
+- His most recent time out was out of the bullpen on Thursday when the right-hander tossed 2/3 innings against the Kansas City Royals while allowing hits.

-- The 28-year-old has an ERA of 3.32, with 9.1 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.